-Social media objectives often swing between engagement and conversions to brand awareness and reputation, but there's a recent trend with the the topic of Information Security moving higher up on the agenda for both private and public sector teams.
+Social media objectives often swing between engagement and conversions to build brand awareness and manage the organisation's reputation, but there's a recent trend with the topic of Information Security moving higher up on the agenda for both private and public sector teams.

 The importance of reputation on social media

 Reputation is how an organisation is perceived through the eyes of its customers, residents, suppliers, employees and other stakeholders.
-Everything an organisation does – from launching a new service, dealing with a customer query or how its employees conduct themselves online, helps shape an organisation’s reputation for better or worse.
+Everything an organisation does – from launching a new service and dealing with a customer query to how its employees conduct themselves online, helps shape an organisation’s reputation for better or worse.

 A strong reputation on social media helps you to: